Devenv Command Line Switches

-If the first argument is a file that is not a solution or project, that file opens in the appropriate editor, in a new instance of the IDE.
+If the first argument is a file that is not a solution or project, that file will open in the appropriate editor, in a new instance of the IDE.

 When you supply a project file name instead of a solution file name, a

-devenvcommand searches the parent folder of the project file for a solution file that has the same name.
+devenvcommand will search the parent folder of the project file for a solution file that has the same name.
 For example, the command

-devenv /build myproject1.vbprojsearches the parent folder for a solution file that is named "myproject1.sln".
+devenv /build myproject1.vbprojwill search the parent folder for a solution file that is named "myproject1.sln".

 One and only one solution file that references this project should be located in its parent folder.
 If the parent folder contains no solution file that references this project, or if the parent folder contains two or more solution files that reference it, then a temporary solution file will be created that is named for this project and references it.

 Insert one space character between switches and arguments on the same line.
 For example, the command devenv /log output.txt opens the IDE and outputs all log information for that session to output.txt.

 Use the following command-line switches to display the IDE and perform the described task.

 |/Command (devenv.exe)||Starts the IDE and executes the specified command.|